Forms - Laboratory Waiver

 - A lab mark of 65% or higher was acheived.

-If a student is successful in applying for a waiver, they will be informed by the Undergraduate Secretary, and will be directed to register for the specific Lecture-Only / Non-Lab Section of their course.
+If a student is successful in applying for a waiver, they will be informed by the Academic Program Officer, and will be directed to register for the specific Lecture-Only / Non-Lab Section of their course.

 - Waivers are only valid for the term in which they are given.